yashrbhora/neuro_dmd/README.md

 I used PyDMD extensively in the project as well as their useful tutorials: https://github.com/mathLab/PyDMD

-*This was done as part of an individual final project for PHYS4606*
+*This was done as part of an individual final project for PHYS4606: Mathematical & Computational Methods for Physics*